-Editing sync sound to build the essence of any kind or storyline is an essential craft skill for all film and video editors.
+Editing sync sound to capture the essence of any storyline is a core craft skill for all film and video editors.
 In the case study, I explain the process for a short documentary I filmed and edited.

 Editing together the structure of a story from the sound

 The Strength & Vulnerability Bunker film was not scripted or storyboarded; it was more of an observational documentary-style.
 It was filmed as the actual events happened.
 To begin editing this type of film, I first transfer all the filmed rushes into my edit system and then spend time listening to all the sync sound.
-I then start to edit and assemble a long edit timeline of all the best sync sound as I listen to the clips.
+I then start editing and assembling a long edit timeline of the best sync sound as I listen to the clips.

-Once I have listened to all the sync sound and have made the first extended edit of all the good bits of sync sound, I name this edit – edit one.
-After making the edit one timeline, I then make a duplicate of that edit and rename it edit two.
-I then start editing the edit two version of the timeline removing anything that is no longer needed for now – so reducing the duration of the overall edit.
-As I progress, I make another new editing timeline version (edit three) and so it continues.
-I always make edit changes and work on the latest edit version of the editing timeline.
-I can then always refer back to the original long edit timeline to re-introduce any audio or video which I may have been edited out previously.
-The more you listen to what sound is available the better you gain a sense of the strength of the story.
+Once I have listened to all the sync sound and made the first extended edit of all the good bits of sync sound, I name this edit “edit one”.
+After making the edit to one timeline, I then make a duplicate of that edit and rename it “edit two”.
+I then start editing the edit two version of the timeline, removing anything that is no longer needed for now, thereby reducing the overall edit duration.
+As I progress, I create a new editing timeline version (edit three), and so on.
+I always make edits and work on the latest version of the editing timeline.
+I can then always refer back to the original long edit timeline to reintroduce any audio or video that I may have edited out previously.
+The more you listen to what sound is available, the better you gain a sense of the strength of the story.

-After I have edited and selected the most essential audio content, I progress to editing in a more detailed way.
+After I have edited and selected the most essential audio content, I proceed to edit it in greater detail.
 I begin moving the audio clips around away from their sequential order.
 Eventually, I edit these together to build a story that works with just the sync audio (of course keeping the associated vision attached to that audio on the video layer).
-There are lots of editing techniques that you can use to help tell the story, and you could add additional voice-over to enhance or help with telling the story if need be.
+There are lots of editing techniques you can use to help tell the story, and you could add additional voice-over to enhance it if need be.

 Editing lots of contributor sync

 The process of editing down lots of contributor sync sound generally starts with a long compilation edit.
 As you then repeatedly listen to it, making additional edits along the way, you gain a sense of the story.
-Over time, as you lose the non-essential conversation and audio gaps, the duration of the edit timeline reduces.
-Next, when you have a good outline of the story in audio and roughly to time, you can start adding music tracks where appropriate – then building the different soundtracks into a more complete and finished work.
+Over time, as you eliminate non-essential conversation and audio gaps, the edit timeline shortens.
+Next, when you have a good outline of the story in audio and roughly timed, you can start adding music tracks where appropriate, then build the different soundtracks into a more complete, finished work.

 Editing takes time